TysonStanley/dissertateUSU/README.md

 dissertation at Utah State University better:

 1. Formatting of the dissertation is automatically done for you
-2. All analyses are intimately tied to the document making the work more reproducible
+2. All analyses are intimately tied to the document, making the work more reproducible

 Ultimately, this allows the student to focus on the writing and the